An Algorithmic Theory of Integer Programming: Applications

 \subsection{Corollaries}

 To summarize our results we use a table with the following rows and columns.
 The rows distinguish bounds for linear and separable convex objective functions.
 The columns correspond to the four possible considered settings: the ``base'' setting without any scaling, reduction, or relaxation, denoted ``--, --'', and the settings ``scaling, --'', ``scaling, $\rho$'', and ``$\RRR$, $\rho$'' defined in Section~\ref{sec:summarizing}.
 Moreover, if one result in a table dominates another, we only write the stronger result.
 Thus, the table only contains incomparable results.
-For brevity, we denote by $g$ the ``main'' component of the complexity, by $\domain$ we denote $\log \|\veu-\vel\|_\infty$, and by $\RR(I,n)$ we denote the time needed by $\RRR$ to solve the relaxation~\eqref{relax} to accuracy $n$.
+For brevity, we denote by $g$ the ``main'' component of the complexity, by $\domain$ we denote $\log \|\veu-\vel,\veb\|_\infty$, and by $\RR(\II,n)$ we denote the time needed by $\RRR$ to solve the relaxation~\eqref{relax} to accuracy $n$.
+The reason why $\domain$ is not just $\log \|\veu-\vel\|_\infty$ but includes a dependence on $\|\veb\|_\infty$ is the necessity of solving feasibility instances containing slack variables with bounds $[\vezero, \veb]$.
+If an instance with infinite bounds needs to be handled, an additional $\log \|\vex^* - \vex_0\|_\infty$ factor is incurred (Lemma~\ref{lem:infinite_sepconv}).
+Finally, let us redefine (only for the purpose of giving more concise bounds) $f_{\max} \df \max\{f_{\max}, \|\veb\|_1\}$: this is so that we can use the intuition that ``feasibility is as easy as optimization'', recalling that the objective function of the auxiliary instance~\eqref{eq:auxiliary_feasibility} has maximum value $\|\veb\|_1$.
+This potentially overestimates the correct complexity in the scaling and relaxation regimes, but only by $\log \|\veb\|_1$ factors, which are dominated by other factors in all known applications.